-(R15A0003) HUMAN VALUES AND SOCIETAL PERSPECTIVES (MANDATORY COURSE)
+(R17A0003) HUMAN VALUES AND SOCIETAL PERSPECTIVES (MANDATORY COURSE)

-Objectives: This introductory course input is intended
+Objective: This introductory course input is intended

-- To help the students appreciate the essential complementarity between 'VALUES' and skills' to ensure sustained happiness and prosperity which are the core aspirations of all human beings. - To facilitate the development of a Holiostic perspective among students towards life, profession and happiness, based on a correct understanding of the Human reality and the rest of Existence.
-Such a holistic perspective form the basis of Value based living in a natural way. - 3.
-To highlight plausible implications of such a Holistic understanding in terms of ethical human conduct, trustful and mutually satisfying human behavior and mutually enriching interaction with Nature.
+- To help the students appreciate the essential complementarity between 'VALUES' and skills' to ensure sustained happiness and prosperity which are the core aspirations of all human beings. - To facilitate the development of a Holistic perspective among students towards life, profession and happiness, based on a correct understanding of the Human reality and the rest of Existence.
+Such a holistic perspective form the basis of value based living in a natural way. - To highlight plausible implications of such a Holistic understanding in terms of ethical human conduct, trustful and mutually satisfying human behavior and mutually enriching interaction with Nature.

-Course Introduction - Need, Basic Guidelines, Content and Process of Value Education: Understanding the need, basic guidelines, content and process for value Education.
-Self Exploration-What is it?
-Its content and process; 'Natural Acceptance' and Experiential validation-as the mechanism for self exploration.
-Continuous Happiness and Prosperity-A look at basic Human Aspirations.
-Right understanding, Relationship and physical Facilities - the basic requirements for fulfillment of aspirations of every human being with their correct priority.
-Understanding Happiness and prosperity correctly - A critical appraisal of the current scenario.
-Method to fulfill the above human aspirations: understanding and living in harmony at various lavels.
+Course Introduction-Need, Basic Guidelines, Content and Process of Value Education: Understanding the need, basic guidelines, content and process for value Education.
+Animal consciousness vs Human consciousness, Self Exploration -What is it?
+Its content and process; Continuous Happiness and Prosperity-A look at basic Human Aspirations.
+Right understanding, Relationship and physical Facilities -the basic requirements for fulfillment of aspirations of every human being with their correct priority.
+Understanding Happiness and prosperity correctly -A critical appraisal of the current scenario.
+Method to fulfill the above human aspirations: understanding and living in harmony at various levels.

-Understand Harmony in the Human Being - Harmony in Myself: Understanding human being as a co-existence of the sentient 'I' and the material 'Body' understanding the needs of self ('I') and 'Body'-Sukh and Suvidha.
+Understand Harmony in the Human Being -Harmony in Myself: Understanding human being as a co-existence of the sentient 'I' and the material 'Body', understanding the needs of self ('I') and 'Body'-Sukh and Suvidha.
 Understanding the body as an instrument of 'I' (I being the does, seer and enjoyer).
 Understanding the characteristics and activities of 'I' and harmony in 'I'.
 Understanding the harmony of I with the Body: Sanyam and Swasthya: correct appraisal of physical needs, meaning of prosperity in detail.
-Programs to ensure sanyam and Swasthya.
+Programs to ensure Sanyam and Swasthya.

-Understanding Harmony in the Family and Society-Harmony in Hum an-Human Relationship: Understanding harmony in the Family - the basic unit of human interaction.
+Understanding Harmony in the Family and Society-Harmony in Human-Human Relationship: Understanding harmony in the Family -the basic unit of human interaction.
 Understanding values in human-human relationship; meaning of Nyaya and program for its fulfillment to ensure Ubhay-tripti: Trust (Vishwas) and Respect (Samman) as the foundational values of relationship.
 Understanding the meaning of Vishwas: Difference between intention and competence.
 Understanding the meaning of Samman, Difference between respect and differentiation; the other salient values in relationship.
-Understanding the harmony in the society (socity being an extension of family): Samadhan, Samridhi, Abhay, Sah-astitva as comprehensive Human Goals.
-Visualizing a universal harmonious order in society - Undivided society(Akhand Samaj), Universal Order (Sarvabhaum Vyawastha) -from family to world family!
+Understanding the harmony in the society (society being an extension of family): Samadhan, Samridhi, Abhay, Sah-astitva as comprehensive Human Goals.
+Visualizing a universal harmonious order in society -Undivided society (Akhand Samaj), Universal Order (Sarvabhaum Vyawastha) -from family to world family!

-Understanding Harmony in the Nature and Existence - Whole existence as Co-existence: Understanding the harmony in the Nature.
-Interconnectedness and mutual fulfillment among the four orders of nature recyclability and self-regulation in nature.
-Understanding Existence as Co-existence (SAh-astiva) of mutually interacting units in all -pervasive space.
-Holistic perception of harmony at all level of existence.
+Understanding Harmony in the Nature and Existence -Whole existence as Coexistence: Understanding the harmony in the Nature.
+Interconnectedness and mutual fulfillment among the four orders of nature, Recyclability and Self-regulation in nature.
+Understanding Existence as Co-existence (Sah-astiva) of mutually interacting units in all -pervasive space.
+Holistic perception of harmony at all levels of existence.

-Implications of the above Holistic Understanding of Harmony on Societal Perspectives:

-Natural acceptance of human values.
+Implications of the above Holistic Understanding of Harmony on Societal Perspectives: Natural acceptance of human values.
 Definitiveness of Ethical Human Conduct.
 Basis of Humanistic Education, Humanistic Constitution and Humanistic Universal Order.
-Competence in Societal Perspectives: